 17. Improve Vocal Range

-To become a versatile singer, you need to master the control in your vocal range.
-A song needs different vocal ranges in the different parts of it, from husky voice to a louder voice.
+To become a versatile singer, you need to master control of your vocal range.
+A song needs different vocal ranges in the different parts of it, from a husky voice to a louder voice.

 You need to learn the skill to change the range as per the demand of the song.
-This is one of the skills of great singers which mediocre singers ignore and hence they can’t become the great ones.
+This is one of the skills of great singers that mediocre singers ignore and hence they can’t become great ones.